 Desktop appraisals use the data available to the appraiser via third-party resources.

-They are full appraisal reports that can be used for many purposes.
+Desktop appraisals are full appraisal reports completed by a real estate appraiser and they can be used for many purposes.

 Desktop appraisal vs desktop valuation

-You may be wondering now what the difference is between a desktop appraisal and a desktop valuation.
+You may wonder about the difference between a desktop appraisal and a desktop valuation.

-You probably have heard both terms because they are often used interchangeably.
+You may have heard both terms because they are often used interchangeably.
 They are essentially the same thing.